darrenburns/elia/README.md

 Your conversations are stored locally in a SQLite database.

-Conversations with local models are done via `ollama` and never leave your machine.
+Conversations with local models are handled via `ollama` and never leave your machine.

 ### Installation